Delta Marsh Field Station,ridge birding

 Access is off PR 227 going north on the west dike of the Diversion, follow signs.
 Travel time is approximately 25 minutes from Portage.

 The Delta beach ridge formation dates back approximately 2,500 years ago.
 Sand deposits were transported by the Assiniboine River prior to this date.
 The counter-clockwise currents of Lake Manitoba distributed these sand deposits along the southern basin of the lake.
 Forest vegetation existing today is a result of a typical dune ridge succession.
 The majority of trees existing today consist of Manitoba Maple, Green Ash, Eastern Cottonwood, Peachleaf Willow and the occasional Hackberry.
 American Elm is interspersed along the thin 50 km band of woods, although Dutch Elm disease has caused a die-off of this species in many areas.
 Shrubs consist of Sandbar Willow, Dogwood, Elderberry, Wild Cherry and Wild Rose.
+On the following link you can read something more for breeding birds for profit.

 It is within this beach ridge habitat, adjacent beach and marsh habitat that so many birds come every Spring to nest.
 Delta is renowned for its abundance of midges, mosquitoes and other insects as well as birds.
 Due to this super abundance of insect fauna, bird nesting densities for some species such as the Yellow Warbler are the highest to be found in North America.
 Combine migrating birds with the birds arriving to nest and the beach ridge forest becomes alive with bird activity from May through September.